dev-scripts/prakashbhandari.com.np/content/posts/how-to-create-custom-laravel-facades-and-use-them-in-your-applications.md

 ## Steps to Create Custom Facades

 Before building and implementing your own custom facades.
-You need to have a clear picture of the files and folders structure in your mind.
+You need to have a clear picture of the files and folders structure in your mind for your project.

 I will be creating following `Calculator` and `Facades` folders with `Calculator.php` and `CalculatorFacade.php` classes.
 Moreover, I will create `CalculatorServiceProvider.php` provider class inside existing `Providers` folder.
 Finally, I will make required changes in the `config/app.php` and `rounts/web.php` files.

-For pur demo purpose, I will be using **Laravel 9.**
+For demo purpose, I will be using **Laravel 9.**

 My project folders and files structure.
 ```